The Fear of Time is Real to Some

 This phobia is common among patients who are aware of their severe illness.
 They fear death and start developing a phobia of how quickly time is passing by.

-If you think you or someone you care about is facing this issue, you must observe and make note of all their symptoms.
+If you think you or someone you care about is facing this issue, try to observe and make note of their symptoms.

 Chronophobia Symptoms